ebilsanta/MLA/datasets/csd/README.md

 # Steps to generate dataset similar to MUSDB18-HQ from Choral Singing Dataset

-* Download and unzip Esmuc Choir Dataset and add the folder to this directory
+* Download and unzip Choral Singing Dataset and add the folder to this directory
 for eg.
 ```
-/datasets/esmuc/ChoralSingingDataset
+/datasets/csd/ChoralSingingDataset
 ```

 * Install dependencies